 Skip to content

-and from the wood of the Perception87 of a good one.
-And a ruined-one you are not eating from the manna of himself,88 for in the hot-one I am eating yourself88a from the manna of himself.
-He has died, you are dying.`
+and from the wood of the Perception87 of a good one; and a ruined-one you are not eating from out of the manna of himself,88 for in the hot-one he is eating yourself88a from out of the manna of himself, he has died, you are dying.`88b

 RBT Paraphrase:

-and from a tree of the Perception of the good one.
-And an evil one you are not eating from the manna of himself.
-For within the Day I am consuming yourself from the manna of himself.
-He has died, you are being put to death!"
+and also from the tree of the Knowledge of a good one.
+And the evil one you are not eating from out of the manna of himself, for within the Day he has eaten yourself from out of the manna of himself, he has died, you are dying!"

-A Cosmic Battle between the Manna of SelfFlesh vs. Bone/SoulDeath Swallows Life Reverse, Change the MindDeath Swallowed by Life
+A Cosmic Battle between the SelfFlesh vs. Bone/SoulDeath Swallows Life Reverse, Change the MindDeath Swallowed by Life

 "For I have seen there is nothing good inhabiting within myself, that is, within the Flesh of myself..."